ayay-ayush/Edu/index.md

 5. **Main - Training of Parents**
    - In India, (and I say this with a very heavy heart..) when a kid is born, they only have 2 options on Earth - if boy, then "enginner" and if girl, then "doctor".
 Kids are made to believe that consistent First ranking in the class is the only way to have a bright future!
 I can't even blame our parents completely - the reason is that our parents were born in an era of poverty and without much opportunities, they could hardly earn their living, and all they want if a fixed income government job for their kids for a secure future but they don't understand is that the era has changed, and every kid has a burning flame inside them to do something really GREAT!

    I being a high school student - will just after 2 years will be forced to go to college and waste 4 years of life even when I have a clear belief that I could and will bring a Positive change in the entire world!
-And sadly, I being an indian student can't do much about it - If I told my parents that I want to change the world, the first reaction would be "laughter" with one single line: ``` "Ayush, we as middle class family, can never be rich and only "rich kids" or "god-gifted" children can only do great in this world, You go and study sincerely and get a good job in multinational company and take us on a world tour." ```
    I am so much highly blessed that I atleast have a computer to type my dream out - but imagining kids of my age who don't even have a mobile phone for classes makes me so sad.

    Parents need to understand the fact that the world is changing and imposing their own dreams on their really passionate kid will make him another lost case among the millions of dreams dying after every Parents-Teacher Meeting Day in India!